sogaiu/janet-subprocess-notes/README.md

-  Have seen the pattern of setting / ensuring a fiber's child and then calling some kind of `janet_continue*` function, possibly followed by setting the fiber's child field to `NULL`:
+  Have seen the pattern of setting / ensuring a fiber's child and then calling some kind of `janet_continue*` function, possibly followed by setting the fiber's child field to `NULL`.

+  Perhaps this is setting things up so that if some type of thing occurs while the child is being "continued", the parent can be used in some appropriate way.
+May be one thing this has to do with is error-handling?

     ```c
         fiber->child = child;